What is Making Mama?

 Mama Village mothers' groups

-The Mama Village mothers' groups are suitable for all mums.
-You may have just given birth, have a baby eating family foods, or have a toddler running around.
-Mums need support at all stages of parenting, and Making Mama is here for you at any stage of your journey through baby and toddlerhood.
+The Mama Village mothers' groups are suitable for all mums with a baby under the age of 12 months.
+You may have just given birth, have a baby eating family foods, or have a baby crawling or walking around.
+Mums need support at all stages of parenting, and the Mama Village is here for you in the first year of your journey through motherhood.

 Many mums with newborns find they are feeling lost and lonely and are unsure of how to achieve being the parent they want to be.
 In many cases caring for a baby is far more difficult than you anticipated, you might have worries about not bonding with your baby, breastfeeding might be REALLY hard, and you just get nothing done at home.
 Wouldn't it be great to meet other mums who feel exactly the same way as you?
 It's always such a relief to find that whatever you are going through is not just happening to you.

 You might have an older baby and due to COVID-19 or the fact your family lives interstate or overseas, you have limited support.
 Perhaps you have no 'mum friends', no one you can lean on during the tough days.
 Making Mama is for you too.